Murderers' Row (boxing): The Murderers’ Row fighters

-The Murderers’ Row fights
+Overview

+The Murderers’ Row mostly fought at middleweight although many also fought at welterweight and light heavyweight at various points in their respective careers.

-The greatest fighter in Murderers’ Row was probably Charley Burley, regarded by many in the boxing community as the most talented fighter never to compete for a world title.
+While all fighters in Murderers’ Row were highly regarded and top ranked contenders, significant praise goes to Charley Burley, who is regarded by many in the boxing community as the most talented fighter never to compete for a world title.
 Fight writer Tom Archdeacon, wrote of Burley, “[he was] kept from title shots and ducked by many of the top fighters, he was reduced to fighting other tough - and avoided - black middleweights”.
 For nearly a decade Burely defeated everyone put in front of him.
 In the mid-1940s, world champions in Fritzie Zivic, Billy Soose and the great Archie Moore counted as Burley’s conquests.
 He was ranked in the top 10 in the Welterweight and Middleweight divisions for most of the 1940s, without receiving a title shot.
 (Burley did hold the World Colored Welterweight and World Colored Middleweight Championships.)
 Near the end of his career Burley took to fighting Heavyweights in a bid to find meaningful contests, including J.D.
 Turner and future Heavyweight champ Ezzard Charles.
 Eventually, Burley would retire after winning 83 bouts, without ever being able to meet in the ring the champions of the time, such as Rocky Graziano, Sugar Ray Robinson and Jake LaMotta.
 Burley was inducted into the International Boxing Hall of Fame in 1992.

 Another member, Eddie Booker campaigned primarily at Light Heavyweight in the 1940s.
 Based in California, Booker blazed a path through the division, he would be victorious in 67 bouts, only losing on 5 occasions.
 A physically muscular and durable fighter, he was a blend of boxing skill and formidable punching power.
 In his autobiography, Light Heavyweight world champion, Archie Moore, stated that Booker was one of only two boxers (the other was Burley in a 1944 bout) who beat him in his prime and rated them as the best fighters he ever faced.
 Booker would compete in 80 bouts without ever being stopped.